lint-staged/lint-staged/README.md

 ```

 - **`--allow-empty`**: By default, when linter tasks undo all staged changes, lint-staged will exit with an error and abort the commit.
 Use this flag to allow creating empty git commits.
 - **`--config [path]`**: Manually specify a path to a config file or npm package name.
-Note: when used, lint-staged won't perform the config file search and print an error if the specified file cannot be found.
+Note: when used, lint-staged won't perform the config file search and will print an error if the specified file cannot be found.
 If '-' is provided as the filename then the config will be read from stdin, allowing piping in the config like `cat my-config.json | npx lint-staged --config -`.
 - **`--debug`**: Run in debug mode.
 When set, it does the following:
   - uses [debug](https://github.com/visionmedia/debug) internally to log additional information about staged files, commands being executed, location of binaries, etc. Debug logs, which are automatically enabled by passing the flag, can also be enabled by setting the environment variable `$DEBUG` to `lint-staged*`.
   - uses [`verbose` renderer](https://github.com/SamVerschueren/listr-verbose-renderer) for `listr`; this causes serial, uncoloured output to the terminal, instead of the default (beautified, dynamic) output.